Hyurl/hyurl.github.io/cool-node/Docs/Advanced.md

 recommended approach for Cross-Domain request, and it only supports `GET`.

-To enable JSONP, you need to set a property `jsonp` to a callback function name in a HTTP controller, it's enable and set to `callback` by default, but this could be changed in the future, so you'd better set it yourself.
+To enable JSONP, you need to set a property `jsonp` to a callback function name in a HTTP controller.

 ```javascript
 module.exports = class extends HttpController{